davooos/ANNI-Discord-Bot/README.txt

 	Some of these tasks may involve getting progress reports from members, or answering common questions for organization members.

+FILE STRUCTURE:
+	./cache -> Directories holding data saved by bot.
+	./cogs -> COG files.
+Each file in this directory is loaded at startup.
+	./documentation -> text files that contain command documentation.
+Used by help COG.
+	./main.py -> Bot setup file that is run to start bot.
+	./utils -> Contains python helper scripts with functions for use in COGS.
+	./utils/helpers.py -> Main helper file with functions to be used by any or all COGS.

+PROJECT SPECIFICATIONS:
+	- The bot uses python 3.13
+	- Bot currently uses YAML to save data to files.
+		- Functions used by COGS to save and load files are found in ./utils/helpers.py

 Getting Started:
 	The bot uses Python 3.13.
 	Start setup by creating a Python virtual environment in the root of the project directory.